 In other cases, additional, category-specific documents are required, for example, for a Tier 2 Intra Company Transfer you will need to submit audited accounts or an annual report showing the link between the UK and foreign organisations.

 Any documentation required to validate your application will need to be submitted within five working days of the initial online application.
 Hard copy documents must be the originals, although in some cases the Home Office will accept certified copies.
 Photocopies will not be accepted.
+During the COVID pandemic, the Home Office adjusted its process to allow documents to be submitted by email.
+The Home Office has not clarified if this will remain standard practice, or if the process will revert to postal submission only.

 Documents required under Appendix A